 Other reports on the same Reports/Fulfillment page that your CPA would probably like to see are the following:

-– Monthly Inventory History – Found under Reports, then Fulfillment, then Show More, then Monthly Inventory History.
-Click on the Download tab and run this report for the full year (choose “last 12 months” for the report time period) and it will show you a monthly breakdown of what you sold each month.
+– Monthly Inventory History – Found under Reports, then Fulfillment, then on the left sidebar click the Show More link in the Inventory section, then Monthly Inventory History.
+Click on the Download tab and run this report for the full year (choose “exact months” and January to December of the current year for the report time period) and it will show you a monthly breakdown of what you sold each month.

 – Received Inventory – Found under Reports, then Fulfillment, then Show More, then Received Inventory.
 Click on the Download tab and run this report choosing “last 12 months” as your time period.
 This shows what inventory items Amazon received from you this year.

 Note: As with the “Year End Inventory” report, be sure to move the report over to a spreadsheet program (like Excel or Google Sheets) so that it’s easier for you or your CPA to read.

-When you run these reports, don’t forget to choose “last 365 days” or “last 12 months” for your report dates.
+When you run these reports, don’t forget to choose “last 365 days” or “last 12 months” 0r “exact dates” (with January 1st being the start and December 31st being the end) for your report dates.
 You want the reports for the whole year, not just the current month.

 Your CPA would also like to see a report of your sales, fees, and income from Amazon.
 The way to find and run this report is a little different than above, so here is how you do it:

 - Log in to Seller Central.